 Stop and Search rose considerably during the first lockdown.
-This was because most of the law abiding public stayed indoorsfollowing the Government guidelines.
+This was because most of the law abiding public stayed indoors--following the Government guidelines.
 However, those that were not obeying the rules were out on the streets and thus provided opportunities for the police to have a conversation with them, and many of these turned out to be individuals that were involved in committing crimes.
 At the time of the meeting, the number of stop and searches across London had fallen by 15% / 20%.
 This was because police training in this area had improved and stop and searches were being undertaken in a much more focused manner.
 The Head of Service for Early Intervention and Family Support asked who she could contact within the police for support with domestic abuse issues.
 This was noted as being Detective Inspector Dave Adams and the Chief Inspector promised to provide the Head of Service with his email contact details.
 Chief Inspector Knight promised to provide the Tenancy Specialist Manager from Clarion Housing with more detail concerning the breakdown of the hate crime data.
-RESOLVED that СК 1) Chief Inspector Craig Knight would provide the email contact details for Detective Inspector Dave Adams to the Head of Service for Early Intervention and Family Support. СК 2) Chief Inspector Craig Knight would provide a breakdown of hate crime data to the Tenancy Specialist Manager (Clarion Housing).
-25 25 EMERGING ISSUES/TASK AND FINISH PARTNER UPDATES Action 23 EMERGING ISSUES/TASK AND FINISH PARTNER UPDATES The LBB Head of Early Intervention and Support gave an update with respect to violence against women and girls and stated that they were pushing forward with their new strategy.
+CK RESOLVED that 1) Chief Inspector Craig Knight would provide the email contact details for Detective Inspector Dave Adams to the Head of CK Service for Early Intervention and Family Support.
+2) Chief Inspector Craig Knight would provide a breakdown of hate crime data to the Tenancy Specialist Manager (Clarion Housing).
+25 EMERGING ISSUES/TASK AND FINISH PARTNER UPDATES Action The LBB Head of Early Intervention and Support gave an update with respect to violence against women and girls and stated that they were pushing forward with their new strategy.
 Only one partner signature was awaited with respect to agreeing to commit to the strategy; fifteen signatures had now been received.
-Action
+Being developed alongside this was a programme entitled 'Reducing Parental Conflict'.
+This would be supported by a website, toolkit and cards.
+Around 60 staff from the wider workforce and partner agencies had been provided with domestic abuse awareness training.
+The service had also been looking at how they commissioned services.